Do Go On - 125 - The Legend of Bigfoot

 That's the famous frame.

-Yeah, it was turned its head and it was looking at the camera.
+Yeah, it's turned its head and it's looking at the camera.

-On YouTube, which I watched it, and then I read some of the comments.
+On YouTube, which I watched it and then I read some of the comments for, I reckon maybe 45 minutes,

 I assume people counted with that.